superstrong/who-is-out/README.md

 - An overlay will say "This script is currently associated with project:" ... click the link.
 If there is no link, give the project a name first, then click the resulting link.
 - Search for and enable the following API: **Admin SDK**

 Close out of this to return to your script project.

+- Open Resources -> Advanced Google services...
+- Enable `Admin Directory API` and `Calendar API`
+- Click OK

 Now we can create the scripts.

 - Create each of these empty scripts (File -> New -> Script file): `events.gs`, `digest.gs`, `trigger.gs`, and (optionally) `notification.gs`.
 Copy/paste the contents from here to there, completely overwriting the default `myFunction` code.
 - In `trigger.gs`, replace the `data` configuration with your own values.